poojitha1232-web/Poojitha/README.md

 cd env
 cd Scripts
 ./activate
-cd.. (twice to reach nera your file path) pip install requirements.txt streamlit run imageinsight.py
+cd.. (twice to reach near your file path) pip install requirements.txt streamlit run imageinsight.py
 You can now view your Streamlit app in your browser.